heroku/kanshi/README.md

 through environment variables:

 * Kanshi will monitor all `postgres://` URLs in your environment.
-* `KANSHI_SAMPLE_DELAY` will change how often Kanshi monitors your database in seconds.
-Default: 300
 * `KANSHI_PREFIX` will change the prefix used on metrics.
 Default:
   `kanshi`
+* `KANSHI_SAMPLE_DELAY` will change how often Kanshi monitors your database in seconds.
+Default: 60.
+This is the recommended time so that your metrics are reported on a "per minute" basis (metrics are not yet normalized per time period, so changing this value will significantly affect metric values).

 Environment variables have no effect on the Kanshi library code, so if executing Kanshi manually, configuration is done via the options hash